Top three best wireless dash cams for 2020

 A wireless dash cam will often cost you more money than a comparable model that isn't wireless.
 That means you need to consider whether it's worth the extra expense to you.

 Wi-fi is most useful when the camera in question doesn't have a built-in display.
-It can be hard to tell how you've angled the camera and what it's filming, so wi-fi can allow you to see through the dash cam's lens in real time via your smartphone's screen.
+It can be hard to tell how you've angled the camera and what it's filming, so wi-fi can allow you to see through the dash cam's lens in real time via your smartphone's screen during the set up process and after.

 The other main use for a wireless dash cam is being able to transfer recordings to your computer, tablet or phone without messing around with cables.